 $ git clone https://github.com/restic/restic

-This command will clone all the contents of restic repository in the current working directory in your system.
+This command will clone all the contents of restic repository in the current working directory.

 $ cd restic